 Author

-John Greiner-Ferris is an artist in the Boston area.
+John Greiner-Ferris is a politically motivated, multi-disciplinary artist in the Boston area.
 Sometimes he makes images.
 Sometimes he writes.
 Sometimes he does both.
 Archives

 Categories